shd101wyy/markdown-preview-enhanced/docs/graphs.md

 ---

-If you don't want to render graphs but only display code block, then you can add `{.code-block}` after:
+If you don't want to render graphs but only display code block, then you can add `{.code-block}` like blow:

     ```mermaid {.code-block}
     // your mermaid code here